10 tips for reducing your single-use plastic waste

 Follow these 10 simple lifestyle tips to reduce the plastic waste you produce – it’s easier to cut down on single-use plastic than you might think.

 Thinking about going plastic-free?
 It might feel impossible because single-use plastics are everywhere, but making a few small changes to your shopping habits can make a significant difference to the amount of plastic you throw away each month.
 Here are 10 tried-and-tested tips to help you cut out single-use plastics.

 For expert advice on everything from making products last longer, to reducing energy use and your carbon footprint - see sustainable living advice on Which.co.uk.

 1. Be prepared

-A butcher, fishmonger, grocer, market vendor and baker are all much more likely to supply you with food that isn’t overly packaged.
-Meat and fish stay fresher in paper than they do in plastic, and you can temporarily put the package in Tupperware for the journey home.
-Fruit and veg will almost always come in a paper bag if you buy them in the greengrocer or market.
+Hit the high street to help you cut down on plastic – your local butcher, fishmonger, grocer, market vendor and baker are all much more likely to supply you with food that isn’t overly packaged.
+Meat and fish will also stay fresher in paper than they do in plastic; pop them into a storage container to prevent any leaks on the way home.

 8. Get it delivered